-Victory!
-WCB listens and rebates $74 million to employers
+Victories!
+WCB listens and rebates over $180 back to employers over three years

-On May 3rd, 2019, WCB announced that they are rebating $74 million of the surplus back to employers in 2019, while continuing to have the lowest average assessment rate in Canada ($0.95 per $100 of accessible earnings).
-However, we're disappointed the entire was not rebated back to you in 2019.
+- On May 3rd, 2019, WCB announced a $74 million rebate of the surplus back to employers in 2019, while continuing to have the lowest average assessment rate in Canada ($0.95 per $100 of accessible earnings).
+This means employers will receive a 40 per cent rebate (credit) of their previous year’s premiums paid.

 The fight continues

 CFIB met with Premier Brian Pallister and Minister Blaine Pedersen in July, 2018 to raise this important issue.
-We delivered over 2,500 signed petitions calling for a rebate of the entire $254 million surplus.
+We delivered over 2,500 signed petitions calling for a rebate of the entire WCB surplus.

 Workers Compensation Board Act Review 2016: